Energy development: History

-Since prehistory, when humanity discovered fire to warm up and roast food, through the Middle Ages in which populations built windmills to grind the wheat, until the modern era in which nations can get electricity splitting the atom.
+Since prehistory, when humanity discovered fire to warm up and roast food, through the Middle Ages in which populations built windmills to grind the wheat, until the modern era in which nations can get electricity by splitting the atom.
 Man has sought endlessly for energy sources.

-Except nuclear, geothermal and tidal, all other energy sources are from current solar isolation or from fossil remains of plant and animal life that relied upon sunlight.
+Except nuclear, geothermal and tidal, all other energy sources are from current solar radiation or from fossil remains of plant and animal life that relied upon sunlight.
 Ultimately, solar energy itself is the result of the Sun's nuclear fusion.
 Geothermal power from hot, hardened rock above the magma of the Earth's core is the result of the decay of radioactive materials present beneath the Earth's crust, and nuclear fission relies on man-made fission of heavy radioactive elements in the Earth's crust; in both cases these elements were produced in supernova explosions before the formation of the Solar System.